Cheapest non-owner car insurance companies in Washington, D.C.

 What does Washington, D.C. non-owner car insurance cover?

-A Washington, D.C. non-owner car insurance policy only gives you the basic coverage you need to drive legally.
-It meets all the minimum car insurance requirements in Washington, D.C.
-But it won't pay for any damage to the car itself.
+A Washington, D.C. non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in Washington, D.C., but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in Washington, D.C.